edman/json-compressor/README.md

   Library that provides several useful data structures, such as *Rank/Select* and *Balanced Parentheses*.

-* [RapidJSON](https://github.com/miloyip/rapidjson) - Json parser and generator
+* [RapidJSON](https://github.com/miloyip/rapidjson) - JSON parser and generator
-  for C++, used on an intermediate step to read Json files into *Json Compressor*.
+  for C++, used on an intermediate step to read JSON files into *Json Compressor*.

 * [Google Test](https://github.com/google/googletest) - Google's C++ unit